AleksandarDzudzevic/Project_unit_4/README.md

                 session['token'] = token
                 return response
 ```
-### 2. The social network website will allow users to post reviews of the local places, containing title, date, and content.
+### Success Criteria 2: The social network website will allow users to post reviews of the local places, containing title, date, and content.
 ```.py
   if request.method == 'POST':
             title = request.form['title']